iamFIREcracker/cb/README.md

 # cb

-Yet another tool to wrap reads from, and writes to the OS clipboard.
+Yet another tool to wrap reads from, and writes to the OS clipboard -- it works from within SSH sessions too!

 # Backgroud

-At work I have a laptop with Windows 7 and Cygwin installed; I also have a Vagrant box, running Ubuntu, that I use to do the most of my development work.
+My life as a developer is a mess: at work I have a laptop with Windows 7 and Cygwin installed; I also have a Vagrant box, running Ubuntu, that I use to do the most of my development work.
 At home I have a Macbook Air, with Mac OS Sierra.

 You can easily imagine how quickly I got tired of having to remember which of the various `pbaste`, `getclip` et al. command I should have run depending on